trilitech/tezos-developer-docs/docs/unity/connecting-accounts.md

 - Tezos wallets that connect through the Beacon protocol, such as Temple
 - Tezos social wallets that connect to a federated identity login through [Kukai](https://wallet.kukai.app)
-- Ethereum wallets that connect through the WalletConnect protocol
+- Ethereum wallets that connect through the WalletConnect protocol, such as MetaMask

 ## Connecting to Beacon wallets